 Why Amazon Shares Are Falling

-Amazon.com, Inc. (NASDAQ: AMZN) shares are trading lower by 4.3% at $3,314 amid overall market weakness as stocks across sectors fall on COVID-19 concerns and China volatility.
-Investors also await the Feds two-day meeting beginning on Tuesday.
+Amazon.com, Inc. (NASDAQ: AMZN) shares are trading lower by 2% at $3,356.68 amid overall market weakness as growth stocks dip on a rise in the 10-year treasury yield.

-Amazon is also trading lower by 4.7% over the past five sessions as stocks pull back following August strength.

-Amazon is a leading online retailer and one of the highest-grossing e-commerce aggregators.
-Retail-related revenue represented approximately 83% of total revenue, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (12%), and advertising services and co-branded credit cards (6%).

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.